An in-depth report on the health risks of smoking and how to quit.

 - Adding a counseling program can boost the effectiveness of any nicotine replacement program.

-- Nicotine replacement helps prevent weight gain while you are using it, but you are still at higher risk for gaining weight when you stop using all nicotine.
+- Nicotine replacement helps prevent weight gain while you are using it, but you are still at higher risk of gaining weight when you stop using all nicotine.

 Special Concerns for Specific Individuals